JWTService

 Implementation

-Pikku provides a JOSE (JSON Web Signature and Encryption) implementation:
+Pikku provides a JOSE-based implementation:

 jose-jwt-service.ts